 Summer Gallery Projects for Fall and Holiday Success

-Put your marketing in overdrive: When business slows down, increase your marketing.
+When your faced with a slow art gallery season, increase your marketing.
 Plan your marketing activities for the slow summer season early.
 Once summer begins, it may be too late to plan.
 The happenings in the gallery over the summer should be promoted early and often to stay top of mind with art collectors.

 The summer season offers so many opportunities for people to get out and have fun, leaving your gallery with more competition for people’s attention.
 Marketing activities need to increase with additional emails, social media engagement and informal event inside and/or outside of the gallery.